Best VPN Jurisdictions – Understanding 5 Eyes, 9 Eyes, and 14 Eyes

 Truthfully, it comes down to the company and the country.
 We look at cases where companies have withstood law enforcement agencies and held up their zero logs policies.
 While others have lied, and handed over logs they promised they didn’t even keep.

 So, let’s go through and break this down step by step.
-Demystifying the jargon as we go and finding it whether there really is an ideal country for your VPN to be based.
+Demystifying the jargon as we go and finding whether there really is an ideal country for your VPN to be based.

-Why Does Jurisdiction Matters?
+Why Does Jurisdiction Matter?

-Every country around the world have their own data privacy laws.
+Every country around the world has its own data privacy laws.
 Some countries care more about the privacy of their citizens than others.
 For example, the introduction of GDPR (General Data Protection Regulation) in the European Union in 2018 was ground-breaking.
 This series of laws bolstered consumer’s control over their data in the EU’s 28 member states.
 Also forcing companies who wish to operate online in those countries a greater need for transparency.

 Privacy International produced a privacy ranking for the best and worst countries for the safeguarding and protection of consumer data.
-As well as reduced intrusion by the state to monitor its citizens.
+As well as a reduced intrusion by the state to monitor its citizens.

-The Top 5 were in order: Greece, Canada, Romania, Hungary and Argentina.
+The Top 5 were in order: Greece, Canada, Romania, Hungary, and Argentina.

-The Worst 5: England, Singapore, Russia, Malaysia and China
+The Worst 5: England, Singapore, Russia, Malaysia, and China

 If live in one of the worst 5 countries.
 There is no constitutional protection of your data, and you are under active surveillance by your government.
 Also, privacy enforcement is weak.